techietristan/vg_imd_config/readme.md

         Username and Password: hacker, *******
         ...
         Rack Location: R04-02/B
-# The script will push the configuration in the order specified in the .json file:
+# The script will push the configuration in the order specified in the 'api_call_sequence' section of the prompts .json file:
     ✔ Username and Password set successfully!
     ...
     ✔ Static IP removed successfully!